 Estimated Value (property): The estimated value of a property is an estimate of the current market value of the property.

-Expired Listing (property): An expired listing is an MLS listing that failed to sell and was inactive longer than the contract period that the realtor and seller agreed upon, causing the listing to expire.
+Expired Listing (property): An expired listing is an on-market listing that failed to sell and was inactive longer than the contract period that the realtor and seller agreed upon, causing the listing to expire.

 F